aleksati/the-sun-right-now-screensaver/README.md

 # The Sun Right Now - Screensaver

-Desktop app and screensaver featuring a slideshow of near-realtime scientific images of the sun.
+Screensaver (and desktop app) featuring a slideshow of near-realtime scientific images of the sun.
 The photos are fetched from the database of the [NASA SDO](https://sdo.gsfc.nasa.gov/) satellite observatory, which is currently orbiting Earth.
 The screensaver is auto-refreshed every 5 minutes in order to show the latest images.
 Built with Nodejs, React and Electron.
 Available for Windows and OSX.

 Check out the live browser version at [https://aleksati.net/thesunrightnow](https://aleksati.net/thesunrightnow)